hIMEI29A/gichidan/README.md

 Output:

-    2013/01/20 16:12:12 Nothing found there, Neo!
+    2013/01/20 16:12:12 Nothing found there!

-In current version (0.1.1) **request must not contains spaces**.
+###### Logical expressions

+**NEW!** Since v1.0.0 (current) search with logical expressions supported.
+Here is a simple rules for its usage:

+Expression MUST contain no more than two words (_yet_) with an operator between them and MUST NOT contain spaces between words and operator.
+Operators are:

+    AND "+"
+    NOT "-"
+    OR  "="

+Eaxamples:

+It will show only results of "prosody" and "ejabberd" requests both:

+    gichidan -r prosody+ejabberd

+It will show only results of "paypal" request wich not satisfy "crime" requests:

+    gichidan -r paypal-crime

+It will show results of "bbs" and "telnet "requests separately:

+    gichidan -r bbs=telnet

+If search engine cannot find anything by one of words, application  will display error:

+    gichidan -r ssh+jdfhchgbverugbvcevcegrfvcew

+**Request MUST NOT contain spaces**.
 In case of request such as `gichidan search -r prosody client`, only first word will be processed.
 Also search by host url is not supported (in most case) by app (and Ichidan too).
-Options with **compound requests**, **search by url** and **search with logical operators** will be implemented in future.

 **NOTE:** Tor Network it is not your vanilla Internet.
 It may be unstable or slow and there may be unexpected delays and errors.
 In this case you may try to simply restart tor service on your mashine:

     sudo service tor restart

 **NOTE:** Ichidan it is not your vanilla Google, Yandex or Baidu.
 On its [page](http://ichidanv34wrx7m7.onion) you wont even find contact info or credits.
 In first january days of new 2018 it was absolutely unavailable!
-So there is no guarantee to receive any response!
+So there is no guarantee to recieve any response!

 ## TODO

 * Tests!!!
 * Ichidan's authorisation support
-* Search by url
-* Logical operators in requests
 * Third party tools for possible discovery of found hosts

 ## Contributing